mshemadarshini/dxc-digitalexplorer/training/Trends/ContributingTrends/walkthrough.md

-# Digital Explorer | Trends - Submitting your trends
+# DXC Digital Explorer | Trends - Submitting your trends

 ## Before you begin